Descriptive Statistics > 68 95 99.7 rule

 You can use the rule when you are told your data is normal, nearly normal, or if you have a unimodal distribution that is symmetric.
 If a question mentions a normal or nearly normal distribution, and you’re given standard deviations; That almost certainly means you can use the rule to approximate how many of your scores will fall within a certain number of standard deviations.

-Abraham de Moivre was a French mathematician born in Vitry-le-François.
-He was involved in the development of the theory of probability.
+he 68 95 99.7 rule was first coined by Abraham de Moivre in 1733, 75 years before the normal distribution model was published.
+De Moivre worked in the developing field of probability.
 Perhaps his biggest contribution to statistics was the 1756 edition of The Doctrine of Chances, containing his work on the approximation to the binomial distribution by the normal distribution in the case of a large number of trials.